There are two settings for scaling on Cycle:

 Deployable Infrastructure

-Users can add server models to the deployable infrastructure page and give each model a priority.
-This list of deployable infrastructure is what Cycle uses when a scaling event comes in that requires infrastructure to be added.
+Users can add server models to the deployable infrastructure page.
+Each entry specifies a provider, a server model, one or more locations (with their availability zones), and a priority that determines the order Cycle attempts to deploy from when a scaling event requires new infrastructure.
+The list of deployable infrastructure is what Cycle uses when a scaling event comes in that requires infrastructure to be added.
+Servers added through auto-scaling also inherit features and constraints settings shown below.

 The Add Model button will open a wizard, from which users can add their choices.
-Also, entries on this page can be edited after created.
+Entries on this page can be edited after they are created.

 Settings